 The Frankenstein Variorum—with Scott Weingart, Jon Klancher, Elisa Beshero-Bondar, and others

-This project creates and enhances comprehensive scholarly editions in a variorum interface of Mary Shelley’s Frankenstein (1818), by permitting users to compare five different versions (in print or manuscript forms) that were created between 1816 and 1831.
+This project seeks to create a “transhistorical” edition of Mary Shelley’s Frankenstein (1818) and enhances comprehensive scholarly editions in a variorum interface.
+It permits users to simultaneously compare five different versions (in print and manuscript forms) that were created between 1816 and 1831.

-MARXDown: Deploying a Digital Edition Using Minimal Computing Principles—with Steven Gotzler and Daniel Evans
+MARXDown: A Digital Reading Edition—with Steven Gotzler and Daniel Evans

-This project reimagines the first volume of Karl Marx’s Das Kapital as an online digital edition built using the lightweight markup language Markdown and “Ed,” a Jekyll theme developed by Alex Gil and others.
-It incorporates group annotations using hypothes.is, which fosters community building by enabling sentence-level notetaking and discussions.
+This project reimagines the first volume of Karl Marx’s Das Kapital as a digital reading edition built using the lightweight markup language Markdown and “Ed,” a Jekyll theme developed by Alex Gil and others.
+It incorporates group annotations using hypothes.is, which fosters community building by enabling sentence-level notetaking and discussion.

 democracy Journal Archive (1981-1983)

 This project preserves the short-lived “little magazine” democracy (with a lower case ‘d’) in a simple PDF archive.
 Founded in 1981 by the political philosopher Sheldon Wolin, democracy featured contributions from important political thinkers of the time in 12 hard-to-find issues.